redpanda-data/connect/docs/streams_mode.md

 During runtime streams can also be added, updated, removed and monitored using [a REST HTTP interface][http-interface].

+Note that stream configs loaded from `--streams-dir` can benefit from [interpolation][interpolation] but configs loaded through the HTTP REST endpoints cannot.

 ## Using directory of stream configs

 Make a directory of stream configs: